soundwanders/etchasketch/README.md

     - The creation of grid box divs is limited by the size of the grid container when it is created by calling the global function 'generateGrid' when the page is opened
 - Dynamically change the background color to allow user to draw on grid by attaching an event listener to each grid square
 - Added Event Listener to each div, on mouse enter a function is executed that changes the background color of the grid square
-    -Draw function uses an if else statement to target each div box on the grid container -On target of the boxes, change the background color of the div's within the grid container to imitate coloring
+    - Draw function uses an if else statement to target each div box on the grid container
+    - On target of the boxes, change the background color of the div's within the grid container to imitate coloring
 - Used a Switch statement, declaring each cases' ID to be the different functions attached to the buttons.
-- Added the different Brush colors and Eraser to the Draw function's if, else statement -Checks against cases to determine brush color, then changes background color according to the selection returned.
+- Added the different Brush colors and Eraser to the Draw function's if, else statement
+    - Checks against cases to determine brush color, then changes background color according to the selection returned.